jimkring/Nuitka-Python/README.rst

 binaries makes sense, as you will have to compile from source code everything else that is installed, and the ``python.exe`` will be self-modifying with pip installs.

-Use the following command in the root of a Nuitka-Python checkout:
+Use the following command in the root of a Nuitka-Python repository checkout:

 .. code:: sh

-    PCbuild\build.bat -e -p x64
+    build.bat -x64

-This produces a Python install in the ``PCbuild/amd64/python`` folder.
-This doesn't have pip, but you add it with the following command:
+This produces a Python install in the ``output`` folder.
+It has a pip, not not wheel.

     PCbuild\amd64\python -m ensurepip